-Built in 1891 for James and Isabella Lougheed and their growing family, Lougheed House is now a National and Provincial Historic Site and Museum located on its original 2.8 acres in the Beltline of Calgary.
+Built in 1891 for James and Isabella Lougheed and their growing family, Lougheed House is a National and Provincial Historic Site and Museum located on its original 2.8 acres in Calgary.

 "If you like to tour old majestic homes then come here.
 If you like Political Science and history then come here.
 This place takes you back in time to Calgary at its most elegant."− via Trip Advisor